 Every year, you keep tacking that 10% gains onto the previous year’s balance + gains, leaving you with far from linear growth.

 The whole idea of investing in an Index, Betterment or other similar tools is long-term gains.
 Ideally, you’re going to just deposit money and ignore the account.
 Don’t get caught up in the latest news scare, and try to refrain from really looking at the numbers more frequently than once a month.

-Ask Bill Gates how long it took for him to get as rich as he did and how much work it involved.
-The beauty of the stock market is you invest in people like Bill Gates and let them do the work for you.
+Ask Bill Gates how long it took for him to get as rich as he did and how much work is involved.
+The beauty of stock market investing is you invest in people like Bill Gates and let them do the work for you.

 Investing can be stressful, so it’s important that you make it a point to stay as relaxed as possible.
 You should practice certain habits to ensure that you stay stress-free and that you actually enjoy the time you spend on your investment journey.
 Here are some tips:

 Before you begin investing, it’s important that you take some time to evaluate your expectations.
 It is highly unlikely that one investment will make you millions overnight, so don’t expect to get rich quick by investing in stocks.
 Instead, understand the trend of the market and base your projections for growth on it.